Why does your glaze flake off your piece?

 Make sure your piece is clean

-Maybe you lightly sanded your piece to get rid of some bumps.
-Maybe your piece was waiting for its glaze for a while, in a dusty studio.
-Or maybe you didn’t do anything special at all, but still your piece collected a lot of dust and stray clay particles.
-And these can cause the glaze to not adhere well to the clay.
+Have you sanded your piece to remove any unevenness?
+Maybe it was left in a dusty studio for a while before being glazed.
+Or maybe you didn’t do anything special, but your piece still collected a lot of dust and stray clay particles.
+These can prevent the glaze from adhering properly to the clay.

-In addition to clay particles and dust, you may also discover greasy spots on your piece.
-These, too, can throw a spanner in the works.
-They occur because the natural oils on your hands leave their marks very easily.
+As well as clay particles and dust, you may also find greasy spots on your piece.
+These can also spoil your work.
+This is because the natural oils on your hands can easily leave a mark.

 The solution?
-Make sure you wash your hands before you touch your bisque-fired work.
-And clean your piece well before you start glazing.
-You can immerse it completely, although you will have to wait patiently for the clay to dry completely again.
-Or you can also use a sponge or a damp cloth.
-Just dust it off, and you’re done!
+Make sure you wash your hands before touching your biscuit-fired piece.
+Also, clean your piece thoroughly before glazing it.
+You can immerse it completely, but you will then have to wait until the clay is completely dry again.
+Alternatively, you can use a sponge or damp cloth.
+Just dust it off and you’re done!

 Mix your glaze thoroughly

-A glaze consists of several components.
-To work properly, these must be present in the right proportions.
-But if a glaze sits untouched for a long time, certain components sink to the bottom.
-And that can cause you to lose the right proportions when applying.
+A glaze consists of various components.
+For it to work properly, these must be present in the correct proportions.
+However, if a glaze is left untouched for a long time, certain components will sink to the bottom.
+This means that the proportions may be incorrect when you apply it.

 The effect varies.
-Sometimes the glaze does not adhere well to the clay and application is very difficult.
-Sometimes the glaze flakes off during drying.
-And sometimes you get very unexpected results after firing.
+Sometimes, for example, the glaze does not adhere well to the clay and is very difficult to apply.
+Sometimes, the glaze flakes off during drying.
+Sometimes, you get very unexpected results after firing.

 The solution?
-Be sure to stir your glaze well.
-While doing so, be sure to scrape across the bottom and include all corners well.
-You can just use a stick or beater for this, or a hand blender.
-Do you choose glaze that you make yourself from powder?
-Then it’s also important to strain it well.
-Only then will you get the right density.
+Make sure you stir your glaze well.
+Scrape the bottom and cover all corners.
+You can use a stick, a beater or a hand blender.
+If you choose to make your own glaze from powder, it is also important to sieve it well.
+This is the only way to achieve the right consistency.

 Emmer glazuur naast borden

-Often cracks will already appear in your glaze during drying.
-If you then fire the piece anyway, the glaze will start to recede.
-This often creates ugly bald spots on your piece.
+Cracks often appear in the glaze during drying.
+If you fire the piece anyway, the glaze will shrink.
+This often results in unsightly bare patches appearing on your piece.

 The solution?
-When you dip a piece of work in glaze, don’t keep it under for too long.
-Too short, of course, is not good either: a quiet, smooth movement is best.
-If you are pouring over the piece, the same message actually applies: don’t let the glaze run around the clay for too long.
-Finding the right balance is not easy, of course, but practice makes perfect!
+When dipping a piece in glaze, don’t leave it under for too long.
+Of course, not long enough is not good either: a calm, smooth movement is key.
+The same applies if you pour the glaze over the piece: don’t leave it for too long.
+Finding the right balance is not easy, but practice makes perfect!

 Share this article